angelhof/angelhof.github.io/_posts/2018-10-23-icfp2018_programming_competition.md

 ## Sequential Optimizations

 In theory, an optimal sequential strategy would visit the voxels that a nanobot needs to print with the goal of minimizing the movement (both in distance and in rounds) that the nanobot needs to do.
 Well this problem sounds familiar ([TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem)) and we decided that it was not a feasible solution to the problem.
-At that time we also thought that a solution like this could introduce a lot of crashes of a robot with the already produced voxels<sup>[1](#footnote1)</sup>.
-Based on the above, we decided to go for a greedier approach.
+At that time we also thought that a solution like this could introduce a lot of crashes of a robot with the already produced voxels<a class="footnote" href="#fn-1"><sup>1</sup></a>.<span class="footnoteText">In retrospect, it seems like if a nanobot is going to crash to a voxel at round `r2` that was already produced by itself at round `r1`, it means that it could have delayed printing this voxel until the round `r2` as it would pass from there a second time.
+Thus if a nanobot prints all voxels at the latest possible time, then it will never crash with voxels created by itself.
+However this does not hold when many robots are printing voxels concurrently.</span> Based on the above, we decided to go for a greedier approach.

 As I also mentioned before, in our naive solution a nanobot traverses the whole 3D space and for every voxel that it passes, it checks whether it should print it or not as follows: